Appdynamics/ConfigMyApp-docs/docs/ucsdashboard.md

 # Create Analytics Metrics

 Copy the queries from  <a href="https://gist.github.com/iogbole/961a3ab20503a1c90b9ac9896822e6a7#file-queries-txt" target="_blank" > this Gist </a> and create analytics metrics from them.
-The metric name should exactly be the same as the value in the gist
+Your metric names should match the values in the gist.

 Refer to the <a href="https://docs.appdynamics.com/display/latest/Create+Analytics+Metrics+From+Scheduled+Queries"> Create Analytics Metrics From Scheduled Queries</a> documentation for details on how to do this.

 # Create Analytics Health Rules

 Create health rules from the scheduled queries in the previous section.
 You may use the AppDynamcis Config Exporter* tool to import the health rules from <a href="https://gist.github.com/iogbole/961a3ab20503a1c90b9ac9896822e6a7#file-analytics-health-rules-json" target= "_blank">this Gist</a> into your controller.
-Config Exporter has limited functionalities Controller version 4.5.12, and may be completely depreciated in version 4.5.16 - so your mileage may differ depending on your controller version.
+Config Exporter has limited functionalities in Controller version 4.5.12, and may be completely depreciated in version 4.5.16 - so your mileage may differ depending on your controller version.

 The other alternative is to manaully create the health rules.
-Using these exact names.
-The names should be exactly thesame otherwise, you will be required to update the dashboard JSON file.
+Again,the names should be exactly thesame otherwise, you will be required to update the dashboard JSON file.

                   "name" : "UCS_StorageDisk_Health",
                   "name" : "UCS_Blade_Server_Health",